The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Rankings and experiments

 \subsection{LTL track}

-The LTL track has been running since 2016 and the set of (actively) participating tools has changed a bit since.
-In \autoref{fig:bump}, we depict the changes in the LTL-realizability rankings every year since 2017.
+The LTL track has been running since 2016 and the set of \revone{4}{actively participating (i.e. new and updated) tools} has changed a bit since.
+In \autoref{fig:bump}, we depict the changes in the LTL-realizability rankings every year since 2017, \revtwo{2.c}{and in {\autoref{tab:ltl}} we give an overview of the results in both the realizability and synthesis subtracks from 2018 to 2021}.

 Here, and in similar graphs shown in the rest of this article, we have selected the best configuration submitted per tool.
 Additionally, all tools --- regardless of whether they were parallel or sequential --- were assigned as score the number of benchmarks solved within the same time limits.
-It is noteworthy that the best tool in 2017 implemented bounded-synthesis algorithms, whereas in recent years the competition has been dominated by parity-game-based tools which focus on optimizing the LTL-to-automaton compilation.
+It is noteworthy that the best tool in 2017 implemented bounded synthesis algorithms, whereas in recent years the competition has been dominated by parity-game-based tools which focus on optimizing the LTL-to-automaton compilation.
 Namely, \strix{} has remained first in all rankings since 2018.

 Regarding 2021, in \autoref{fig:cactus-real21} we have plotted the total amount of time it takes for each tool to solve increasing numbers of benchmarks.
 Once more, we do not distinguish between parallel and sequential tools.
-For reference, we have also included Acacia bonsai in the plot, even if it only participated hors concours.
+For reference, we have also included Acacia bonsai in the plot, even if it only participated \textit{hors concours}.

 In what follows, we analyze the time and quality rankings of the tools in the synthesis subtrack of the 2018 and 2021 editions of SYNTCOMP.
 Note that from 2019 to 2020 only ltlsynt and \strix{} participated, and they did so too in 2021, hence our choice of representative years.
 Additionally, we present the state of the art in terms of scalability for different parameterized families of benchmarks we have used for the competition.